aimat-lab/AutoSlurm/README.md

 KIT and beyond exist, such that you can immediately start throwing compute at your problems without writing boring job scripts yourself.

+🚀 **Note:** If things do not work as expected, if you have questions, or if you have ideas for new features, please let me (Henrik) know.

 ## Setup

 To get started, simply install the repository as a pip package: